 Nearly every child starts out being fascinated by the natural world and carrying out their own experiments to understand how the world works (e.g., tasting everything that they can get their hands on!).
 In the years that follow, there is a winnowing process that continues to occur up the chain of advancement in academia.
 At the end of this chain, there is generally little diversity in many different variations of the definition of diversity.

 Diversity is important in science and academia because different experiences provide new ideas and perspectives.
 For an easy read describing the importance of diversity in academia and all endeavors, see here.
-There are lots of very good ideas of how to increase diversity in science and academia.
-One way to increase diversity in science and academia is to provide educational activities to younger students from underrepresented groups.
-Currently, we provide opportunities for middle- and high-school students from the rural area (Haines Junction) near our field site in the Yukon to come out and visit our field research project and learn about what we are doing and why we are doing it.
+There are lots of very good ideas of how to increase justice, equity, inclusion, and diversity (JEDI) in science and academia.
+One way is to provide educational activities to younger students from underrepresented groups.
+Currently, we provide opportunities for elementary and middle-school students from the rural area (Haines Junction) near our field site in the Yukon to come out and visit our field research project and learn about what we are doing and why we are doing it.
 These students normally do not have any opportunity to participate in the scientific process even though they live in such a biologically rich area.

 We also participate in the Mentoring Youth and Early Leaders in Neuroscience (MYELIN) that is organized by graduate students in the Department of Psychology at the University of Michigan.
 MYELIN visits community centers run by the Community Action Network that maintains three low income housing centers in Ann Arbor.
 These housing centers provide housing to >365 Ann Arbor families that live at or below poverty level.
 We provide K-12 students from minority and low income backgrounds at these community centers with access to interactive science activities that we develop and lead.
 Both graduate students and faculty participate in these activities after school hours.
 We are currently expanding MYELIN to service two additional community centers to service more minority and low income students in Ann Arbor in addition to developing a summer research program for high school students participating in MYELIN.